 You Suffered Damages

-You may also need to provide evidence that calculates the cost of the damages this breach of duty has caused you.
+You must also provide evidence that calculates the cost of the damages this breach of duty has caused you.
 These damages could translate into financial awards for you, should you or your lawyer prove successful in establishing the negligence of the defendant.
+Medical bills and lost wages can serve as evidence of your losses.

 Call Our Team at Rosenberg & Gluck, L.L.P.
 Today